OpenEnergyPlatform/oeplatform/docs/install/installation.md

-# Install and setup the Open Energ Platform Application
+# Install and setup the OpenEnergyPlatform Application

 Below we describe the manual installation of the oeplatform code and infrastructure.
 The installation steps have been proofed on linux and windows for python 3.6 and 3.9.

 !!! tip
     We also offer the possibility to use [docker](https://www.docker.com/), to install the oeplatform and additional databases.
-As the hole setup is preconfigured docker can be used to automatically install the hole infrastructure.
+As the hole setup is pre-configured docker can be used to automatically install the hole infrastructure.

     We provide 2 [docker container images](https://docs.docker.com/get-started/#what-is-a-container-image) (OEP-website and OEP-database).
 The images are updated & published with each release.
 They can be pulled from [GitHub packages](https://github.com/OpenEnergyPlatform/oeplatform/pkgs/container/oeplatform).

     [Here you can find instructions on how to install the docker images.](https://github.com/OpenEnergyPlatform/oeplatform/blob/develop/docker/USAGE.md)

 ???
-Info "All setps&commands in one list"
+Info "All steps & commands in one list"

-    1. Get code & install depenecies.
+    1. Get code & install dependencies.
         - `git clone https://github.com/OpenEnergyPlatform/oeplatform.git`
         - `cd oeplatform`
         - `pip -m venv env`